WWZY: 2003–2013

 From 2003 to 2013, the station aired an adult contemporary format, and was branded "The Breeze".
-The station was simulcast on 99.7 WBHX in Tuckerton, New Jersey from June 30, 2003 to November 1, 2015.
+The station was simulcast on 99.7 WBHX in Tuckerton, New Jersey from June 30, 2003, to November 1, 2015.
 The WBHX transmitter is located on Long Beach Island in the town of Beach Haven, New Jersey.
 The station is also played throughout most of the day in southern Ocean County on WCAT-TV, the public-access television cable TV channel serving Pinelands Regional High School.

 2013–present

-WWZY kept the Breeze branding until the fall of 2013 when it rebranded as 107.1 FM A Music Radio Station, continuing with the simulcast of WBHX.
-On July 1, 2014, 107.1 and 99.7 rebranded as Fun 107.1, shifting to a hot AC format.
-The station featured Pork Roll & Eggs, Chelsea, Tom Farinaro, and Ali as its personalities, and was another place on the dial to hear the same teen-friendly Top 40 acts that are played on other stations, such as Taylor Swift, Maroon 5, Meghan Trainor, Ariana Grande, and One Direction.
+WWZY kept the Breeze branding until the fall of 2013 when it changed to 107.1 FM "A Music Radio Station."
+On July 1, 2014, 107.1 and 99.7 rebranded as Fun 107.1, shifting to a Hot AC format.
+The station featured the morning show known as "Pork Roll & Eggs," with other DJs Chelsea, Tom Farinaro, and Ali.
+It was played contemporary artists such as Taylor Swift, Maroon 5, Meghan Trainor, Ariana Grande, and One Direction.
 "107.1 FM" ended the WBHX simulcast on November 1, 2015.